 - Stock up on essentials.
 Start saving grocery bags.
 Many buyers won’t expect this, but the convenience factor alone can dictate whether they leave with a handful or an armful.
 Purchase some painter’s tape to price items — it’s easier to remove than stickers and bright enough to stand out.
 Stock up on cash and change.
 You don’t want a buyer leaving that piece of furniture they love simply because you don’t have enough change.

-– Assemble your garage sale tribe.
-Talking others into helping you host a garage sale is like finding someone to help you move.
+- Assemble your moving sale team.
+Talking others into helping you host a moving sale is like finding someone to help you move.
 You find out who your real friends are.
 Are friends or family willing to assist?
 Embrace it!
 Extra arms come in handy when buyers need help moving large pieces (anything to keep the purging process moving).
 Offer to let them sell their own items or give them a small cut of your profit.
 If you can’t twist any arms, see if they can spread the word verbally or on social media, if applicable to where you live.

-– Gather as many money-makers as possible.
-Drive-by buyers are more attracted to abounding finds rather than a table with a few figurines.
+- Gather as many money-makers as possible.
+Buyers are more attracted to a table brimming with eye-catching finds rather than a table with a few figurines.
 When assessing items to sell, include anything that’s not begging to be trashed (despite your emotional attachment).
 Almost trash time?
-Include items in a “FREE” section at your sale to keep clutter moving.
+Include items in a “FREE” section at your sale, perhaps near the checkout, to keep clutter moving.

 - Position eye candy in plain view.
 You only have a few seconds to convince potential buyers in the comfort of their car that your sale is worth stopping for.
 Make it count by featuring your best items at the forefront.
 Larger furniture, blatant brand names, and colorful pieces will help draw in a crowd that’s contemplating stopping at your sale.

-– Dress each item with the best possible price.
+- Dress each item at the best possible price.
 Here comes the hard part.
 Because the goal is to get rid of everything, be realistic when pricing your used items.
 A sale full of overpriced products is sure to turn people off and away.
-Remember that buyers can’t see the emotional value (nor do they care-sorry!) this item has in your eyes.
+Remember that buyers can’t see the emotional value (nor do they care, sorry!) this item has in your eyes.
 They’ve dedicated their Saturday to garage sales because they want the lowest possible price.

 - Help buyers envision the potential.
 Group like items to create mini vignettes.
 For example, stack some books and a lamp you’re selling onto a desk for sale.
 Hang clothing on a rack so that an appealing dress is more apt to catch eyes than if it was shoved in a cardboard clothes box.
 Helping buyers envision how they could use your items through staging is certainly an extra step — but it’s one worth taking for the extra profit.